durabledata/greenbone-community-k8s/README.md

 - Kilo: https://kilo.squat.ai/docs/introduction

-Two k3s nodes used for example, aws (ec2) and edge (rpi4, behind nat with no port mapping) comments indicate which node each command is run on/for
+Two k3s nodes used for example, AWS EC2 instance and edge (rpi4, behind nat with no port mapping) comments indicate which node each command is run on/for

 Bring up ec2 instance with EIP, allow tcp/6443 (k8s) and udp/51820 (kilo)